CallocGD/PyBroma/README.md

 ```
 pip install https://github.com/CallocGD/PyBroma/archive/refs/heads/main.zip
 ```
-Know that I have not compiled the sources for linux or mac yet.
-If you need to use this project on those versions I suggest sending me a pull request with the propper platform versions you want to have me implement in place.

 Also Some parsing Error Features may not be avalible just yet so don't complain to me if it crashes broma does not have a clean way to handle errors yet to my knowlege.